 - Pay invoices on the right due dates

-Depending on the degree of automation, you may even be able to scan invoices electronically, resolve disputes, and track delivery receipts.
+Depending on the degree of payable automation, you may be able to scan invoices electronically, resolve disputes, and track delivery receipts.

+What is a supplier portal?
 These should be set up so that suppliers can track what your business is doing.
-This can include activity such as:
+This includes activities like: